-Come join us.
+Meetings: Come join us.
 The Voting Rights Coalition meets monthly on the first Thursday of the month at 2:00 PM.
-We take a summer recess, there are no meetings June, July and August.
+We take a summer recess, there are no meetings in June, July and August.

 Patricia Brigham: Some easy, necessary steps to fix Florida’s elections problems